LukePappa/Ourism/synthesis.md

-Everything present at the inception of the universe is subject to a world-branch wherein it eventually succeeds in recognizing divine love as the only reality.
+Everything present at the inception of the universe is subject to a world-branch wherein it succeeds in recognizing divine love as the only reality.